tensorflow/serving/tensorflow_serving/g3doc/serving_basic.md

 Each version sub-directory contains the following files:

   * `saved_model.pb` is the serialized tensorflow::SavedModel.
-It includes the
+It includes
   the one or more graph definitions of the model, as well as metadata of the model such as signatures.